 Why do we need inventory management and demand planning?

-- Increased Customer Service
+- Better Customer Service.

-- Improved Supply Chain Capacity & Cost Control
+- Improved Supply Chain Capacity.

-- Increased Supply Chain
+- Improved Supply Chain to match sales forecasts.

 Inventory Management and Demand Planning: Maximising the Company Profit Potential.